-FTC returns over $505 million to victims of payday loan scheme
+FTC sends second round of checks to victims of payday loan scheme

-ALERT: Click here to confirm that your AMG refund check is from the FTC.
-People who have questions about their check can call 1-866-730-8147.
+Use this tool to confirm that your AMG refund check is from the FTC.
+If you have questions about your check, call 1-866-730-8147.

-The Federal Trade Commission, working jointly with the Department of Justice, is mailing 1,179,803 refund checks totaling more than $505 million to people who were deceived by AMG Services, Inc. and Scott A. Tucker, who operated a massive payday lending scheme.
-Tucker's companies, including AMG Services, Inc., marketed online payday loans with false loan disclosures that did not accurately describe the true cost of the loans.
-Despite informing customers that they would charge them only a one-time finance fee, they proceeded to make multiple withdrawals from customers’ bank accounts, assessing a new finance fee each time.
-As a result, consumers paid far more for the loans than they had originally agreed to pay.
+The FTC and DOJ brought civil and criminal lawsuits against Scott Tucker, AMG Services, and other related defendants for making false loan disclosures that did not accurately describe the true cost of their payday loans.
+The defendants told customers that they would pay a one-time finance fee, but the defendants made multiple withdrawals from customer bank accounts, assessing a new finance fee each time.
+As a result, borrowers paid far more for the loans than they originally agreed to pay.